ARR4N/specops/README.md

 **`specops` is a low-level, domain-specific language and compiler for crafting [Ethereum VM](https://ethereum.org/en/developers/docs/evm) bytecode.
 The project also includes a CLI with code execution and terminal-based debugger.**

-This is a _very_ early release, a weekend project gone rogue.
-Feedback and contributions appreciated.

 ## _special_ opcodes

 Writing bytecode is hard.
 Tracking stack items is difficult enough, made worse by refactoring that renders every `DUP` and `SWAP` off-by-X.